Funeral Costs

 Funeral Costs in the UK

 Funeral Costs vary a great deal from one funeral director to another.
 As always it is advisable to get more than one quote to compare the funeral costs and services.
 Usually the funeral directors will be able to provide detailed price lists of all costs involved.
+If you are tring to arrange a funeral then it is also likely that you will need help with arranging the deceased person's finances as well.

 The following advice comes from the office of fair trading